 “Sometimes context is more interesting than content.
 The same object seen in different light might transform itself into something that cannot be turned back.”

-Juha Lilja is a Sweden-based artist and film maker.
-Born and raised in Finland.
+Juha Lilja is an international film maker.
+After spending 14 years abroad, he is now back in Finland.
 Lilja’s works are mostly in private collections, but if you are lucky, you can see some at selected restaurants or film festivals.

 APN201 is an umbrella that gathers all the projects together.
 Lilja likes to ask questions about existence, transformation, identity; When does an object become a piece of art?
 Can something stop being art?
 Who is the artist?
 If something is publicly available, can it be hidden?